Notable People

 He spent years trying to turn a salad chain into a category

-The interesting part is the category work.
+The harder part is the category work.

-Neman's official investor biography presents him not just as a co-founder but as the chief executive of a mission-driven restaurant brand.
+Neman's official investor biography presents him as a co-founder and as the chief executive of a mission-driven restaurant brand.
 That phrase can sound generic until you notice what Sweetgreen kept insisting on over time.
 It wanted to look like a technology-enabled growth company, a lifestyle brand, a sourcing story, and a restaurant operator all at once.
 That is a difficult balance.
 Fast food usually wins on convenience by smoothing away complexity.
 Sweetgreen tried to make complexity part of the pitch.

 That helps explain why Neman's public role never looked like that of a conventional chef-founder or franchise salesman.
 He was selling a theory about how people wanted to eat and how a chain could represent that desire without collapsing into processed sameness.